Biden Ends Republican War On Medicaid Enrollees Once And For All

-Category: World Politics Hits: 1The Biden administration is ending Medicaid work requirements the previous occupiers of the executive branch foisted on the nation's working poor.
+Category: World Politics Hits: 3The Biden administration is ending Medicaid work requirements the previous occupiers of the executive branch foisted on the nation's working poor.
 Two weeks ago, President Joe Biden signed an executive order instructing officials at the Department of Health and Human Services to remove barriers to Medicaid, and that's just what they are doing.
 Three states—Arkansas, Kentucky, and New Hampshire—tried to impose the requirements, but two levels of federal courts have struck them down so the order doesn't have immediate effect.
 But it means no state will be able to create the needless, humiliating, ridiculous hoop of requiring people to prove they're working, all as a means of keeping needy and deserving people from applying for the benefit.

 Read more https://crooksandliars.com/2021/02/biden-ends-republican-war-medicaid